 America Online: You can E-mail Interplay Customer Support at INTERPLAY.
-To reach our Customer Support board in the Industry Connection, press CTRL-K for "Go To Keyword."
+To reach our Customer Support board in the Industry Connection, press CTRL-K for "Go To Keyword".
 Then type INTERPLAY in the Keyword window.
-In addition to reading and leaving messages, you can download fixes and demos from the "Software Libraries."
+In addition to reading and leaving messages, you can download fixes and demos from the "Software Libraries".

-CompuServe: We are available for IBM and compatible on-line support.
-We are located in the Game Publishers B Forum, type GO GAMBPUB at any "!" prompt.
+CompuServe: We are located in the Game Publishers B Forum, type GO GAMBPUB at any "!" prompt.
 Then select "Section 4" for Interplay Productions.
 You can leave technical support questions there.
 You can also download fixes and demos from Library 4 in GAMBPUB.
-The best place for game play hints about our games is in the GAMERS forum.
-If you are not already a CompuServe member, you can call CompuServe toll-free at 1-800-524-3388 and ask Representative #354 for a free introductory membership and a \$15 usage credit.
-For game play hints look in the Gamer's Forum (GO GAMERS).
+The best place for gameplay hints about our games is in the GAMERS forum.
+If you are not already a CompuServe member, you can call CompuServe toll- free at 1-800-524-3388 and ask Representative #354 for a free introductory membership and a \$15 usage credit.
 Besides technical support for Interplay products, CompuServe offers many other services, including communications, reference libraries, hardware and software support, travel, games and much more.